How Do I Find Artist Grants? Research Tips and Strategies

-While there are some resources to find aggregated grant info (including our monthly roundups), the lists tend to be incomplete.
+While there are some resources to find aggregated grant info (including our monthly roundups of grant opportunities for artists), the lists tend to be incomplete.
 There are databases like Candid (formerly Foundation Center), but there isn’t a perfect, centralized place to search for all grants and all funding opportunities for artists.
 And Googling “artist grants” will only get you so far.

 It is both frustrating and intimidating for artists to know that grants and other funding opportunities exist, but not knowing where to find them.

 Fractured Atlas is dedicated to helping support artists and arts organizations like you, and one of the ways that we do that is by helping you access funding.
 Through our fiscal sponsorship program, we help artists access a wider net of grants.
 Plus, fiscally sponsored projects receive access to our Programs team who can lend you their expertise along the way!

 Whether or not you are using fiscal sponsorship to broaden your reach, you can only apply to the grants that you can find.
 Here are some strategies for you to structure your research so that you’re looking for the most effective grants to support your work and then prioritize the best fits.

 Identify Funding Buckets for Grant Research

 When you think about applying for funding, think about every angle that might link you up with a funding institution.
 Create “buckets” to streamline your search.

 Some of these buckets will be identity-based.
 For example, there are grants available for Black, POC, Indigenous, queer, trans, disabled, and immigrant artists.
 Consider factors like gender, sexuality, nationality, age, disability, veteran status, or immigration status.